MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 <!-- Overriding and providing new responses to WebView2 -->
 <!-- ## Overriding the response and providing a different, custom response to the WebView2 control -->

-By default the HTTP server sends responses to the WebView2 control.
-Your host app can _override_ (ignore) a response that's sent from the HTTP server to the WebView2 control, and send a custom response to the WebView2 control instead of the original response.
+By default, the HTTP server sends responses to the WebView2 control.
+Your host app can _override_ a response that's sent from the HTTP server to the WebView2 control, and send a custom response to the WebView2 control instead of the original response.

 ### Sequence for overriding responses